 The star is a prompt.
 It means that the computer is ready for you to type text at the keyboard.
 The star prompt shows that you are talking to the computer's operating system and can enter commands.
 If you run a program or use a language, the prompt will change from a star to something else.
-You can run programs or applications which are not accessible from the desktop from here, but you can't use any of the desktop features while you are using system commands, only the keyboard.
+You can run here, but you can't use any of the desktop features while you are using system commands, only the keyboard.
 The program or application you select, however, may use desktop features.